Skip to main content

 Within Windmill: Not recommended

-This page is part of our section on Persistent Storage & Databases which covers where to effectively store and manage the data manipulated by Windmill.
+This page is part of our section on Persistent storage & databases which covers where to effectively store and manage the data manipulated by Windmill.
 Check that page for more options on data storage.

 Windmill is not designed to store heavy data that extends beyond the execution of a script or flow.
 Indeed, for each computation the worker executing is not the same as the previous computation, so the data would have to be retrieved from another location.